A chartered bank is a bank whose operations and services are governed by a charter issued at the state or federal level.

 A bank can be chartered and have branches, or it can be chartered and operate online.
 In terms of what’s different between chartered banks that have physical branches and those that operate online, here are a few things to know:

-• Online banks tend to offer higher rates to savers.
+• Online banks tend to offer higher interest rates on savings accounts and possibly checking, too.

-• Online banks may also charge fewer fees, since they have lower overhead costs.
+• Online banks may also charge fewer bank fees, since they have lower overhead costs.

 • Brick-and-mortar chartered banks may offer a wider selection of banking products and services.